Bourne Society Forum Meetings

 Indoor Meetings

-Wednesday, 7 January 2026: Mountwood House in Sanderstead.
-Phil Swallow will tell the interesting story of the house and its owners, some of which had international reach.
+CANCELLED!: Wednesday, 7 January 2026: Mountwood House in Sanderstead.
+Phil Swallow will tell the interesting story of the house and its owners, some of whom had international connections.

 Wednesday, 4 February 2026: 125 Years of Queen’s Park, Caterham.
 The chair of the Friends of Queen’s Park, Rachel Starling, will tell the story of the park from 1900 to the present day.